 Most of the 65 to 70 percent of the black population of Bermuda prefer the African Methodist Episcopal Church.
 Most of the white Europeans or North Americans (about 30 percent of the community) are Anglican or Episcopalian.
 Roman Catholics are the third in numbers attending.
 Weekend times of church services are in the Saturday print editions of the daily and twice a week newspapers.

 Adjutant Lute DesBrisay, Salvation Army.
 She arrived on January 2, 1896 and officially began the Salvation Army in Bermuda.

 Bermuda is widely susceptible to this at times but has not yet suffered any permanent damage.
 Hurricanes and winter storm surges have debilitating effects on shorelines.
-A Jamaican firm, Smith Warner International, was commissioned in July 2003 by the Bermuda Government to do a survey at taxpayers' expense.

 Community associations, clubs, groups